Supporting Families of People with Disabilities: The LifeCourse Framework and Tools

 The national initiative continues to develop tools to help families navigate the "Life Course" throughout the lifespan of the family member with a disability.
 These tools help families think about the variety of services and supports that their family needs or might need in the future, plan for the next stage of life and consider how to best achieve a meaningful, quality life in the community for their loved one with a disability.

-- You can view and download (they are free, but some may require your email address) these tools in the "Life Course toolkit" at http://lifecoursetools.org/
+- You can view and download these tools in the "Life Course toolkit" at http://lifecoursetools.org/

-For more information about TN's activities around the Supporting Families of Individuals with Disabilities initiative or to schedule a presentation about the Supporting Families initiative or training on the LifeCourse toolkit, contact Emma Shouse, Director of Communications for the Council, at firstname.lastname@example.org or 615-253-5368.
+For more information about TN's activities around the Supporting Families of Individuals with Disabilities initiative or to schedule a presentation about the Supporting Families initiative or training on the LifeCourse toolkit, contact Emma Shouse, Public Information Specialist for the Council, at firstname.lastname@example.org or 615-253-5368.